JuanPabloDiaz/freeForGeeks/README.md

 - [Tiny png](https://tinypng.com/) is a tool to compress your images.
 - [Picresize](https://picresize.com/) is a tool to resize, shrink, and crop your pictures online.
 - [Image Compressor](https://www.imagecompressor.com/) is a tool to compress your images.

+## Share Code

+- [BinShare](https://binshare.net) - Create & share code or binaries.
+Available to share as a beautiful image e.g. for Twitter / Facebook post or as a link e.g. for chats or forums.
+- [Carbon](https://carbon.now.sh) - create and share code snippets in an aesthetic screenshot-like image format.
+Usually used to aesthetically share/show off code snippets on Twitter or blog posts.
+- [Codepng](https://www.codepng.app) - Create excellent snapshots from your source code to share on social media.
+- [CodeToImage](https://codetoimage.com/) - Create screenshots of code or text to share on social media.
+- [Ray](https://ray.so/) - Create beautiful images of your code snippets.

+## Font

+- [dafont](https://www.dafont.com/) - The fonts presented on this website are their authors' property and are either freeware, shareware, demo versions, or public domain.
+- [Everything Fonts](https://everythingfonts.com/) - Offers multiple tools; @font-face, Units Converter, Font Hinter and Font Submitter.
+- [Font Squirrel](https://www.fontsquirrel.com/) - Freeware fonts licensed for commercial work.
+Hand-selected these typefaces and presented them in an easy-to-use format.
+- [Google Fonts](https://fonts.google.com/) - Many free fonts are easy and quick to install on a website via a download or a link to Google's CDN.
+- [FontGet](https://www.fontget.com/) - Has a variety of fonts available to download and sorted neatly with tags.
+- [Fontshare](https://www.fontshare.com/) - is a free fonts service.
+It’s a growing collection of professional-grade fonts, 100% free for personal and commercial use.
+- [Befonts](https://befonts.com/) - Provides several unique fonts for personal or commercial use.
+- [Font of web](https://fontofweb.com/) - Identify all the fonts used on a website and how they are used.
+- [fonts.xz.style](https://fonts.xz.style/) free and open source service for delivering font families to websites using CSS.
+- [Bunny](https://fonts.bunny.net) Privacy oriented Google Fonts
+- [FontsKey](https://www.fontskey.com/) - Provides free and commercial paid fonts for personal use and can enter text for quick filtering.

 <!--  ---------------------------- ********************* ADD MORE RESOURCES  → (need work) *****************************  ---------------------------- -->